jonasacres/easysafe-doc/README.md

 According to the Steam Hardware and Software Survey of November 2018, over 95% of systems were reported as having at least 4GB of RAM and 2 CPUs.

-The time factor was calculated by selecting the maximum number of iterations that could be performed with an average elapsed time of under 15 seconds using an Amazon t3.small instance (2 vCPU, 2GiB RAM) running a fresh installation of Ubuntu 18.04[1], as a proxy to the hypothetical 5th percentile home user with 75% load.
+The time factor was calculated by selecting the maximum number of iterations that could be performed with an average elapsed time of under 15 seconds using an Amazon t3.small instance (2 vCPU, 2GiB RAM) running a fresh installation of Ubuntu 18.04[1] with the T3 Unlimited option enabled, as a proxy to the hypothetical 5th percentile home user with 75% load.

 The following command was found to have an average completion time of 14.967 seconds, with a standard deviation of 82.37ms (n=100):